Surgery obstructions from Khovanov homology: Surgery obstructions

 \begin{proof}[Proof of Theorem \ref{thm:lens-bound}] By work of Hodgson and Rubinstein, only non-split two-bridge links arise as the branch sets of lens spaces \cite{HR1985}.
 As a result, to generate this collection of branch sets we need to consider surgery on the trivial knot in $S^3$; the associated quotient tangle is rational, and the preferred representative is $(B^3,\zero)$ since $\det(\tau(0))=\det(\unknot\sqcup\unknot)=0$ (equivalently, $S^2\times S^1=\Br(S^3,\unknot\sqcup\unknot)$).

 We have the material in place to show that this class of branch sets has thin Khovanov homology, a result that is due to Lee by virtue of the fact that non-split two-bridge links are alternating \cite{Lee2005}.
-Since both $\tau(\overzero)$ and $\tau(1)$ are the trivial knot, applying Lemma \ref{lem:general-stability} we have that Recall that $\Khred(\tau(0))\cong\bF\oplus\bF$ as a relatively $\bZ$-graded group.
-Now it follows that the branch sets corresponding to positive integer surgery have Khovanov homology hence $w(\tau(n))$ is thin for all $n\ne0$ (see also Lemma \ref{lem:trivial-knot-width}).
+Since both $\tau(\overzero)$ and $\tau(1)$ are the trivial knot, applying Lemma \ref{lem:general-stability} we have that $\bF\cong H_*(\Khred(\tau(0))\to\bF).$ Recall that $\Khred(\tau(0))\cong\bF\oplus\bF$ as a relatively $\bZ$-graded group.
+Now it follows that the branch sets corresponding to positive integer surgery have Khovanov homology hence $w(\tau(n))$ is thin for all $n\ne0$ (compare Theorem \ref{thm:trivial-knot}).

 Without loss of generality, we consider $\Khred(\tau(\pq))$ for $\pq>0$.
 In fact, $\tau[0,a_2,a_3,\ldots,a_r]\simeq\tau[a_3,\ldots,a_r]$, so we need only consider $\pq\ge1$.
 Now it is a quick application of Proposition \ref{prp:width-upper-bound} to see that $\tau(\pq)$ is a thin link, for all $\pq\ne0$, since $\tau(n)$ is thin for all $n\ne 0$. \end{proof}